pcdslab/TurboBC/README.md

 The TurboBC algorithms were designed to process sparse adjacency matrices selected from the SuiteSparse Matrix Collection in the Matrix Market format.

-More details of the design, implementation and experimental results obtained with the TurboBFS algorithms are given in our paper cited below.
+More details of the design, implementation and experimental results obtained with the TurboBC algorithms are given in our paper cited below.

 # Prerequisites
 This software has been tested on the following dependences: